check-spelling-sandbox/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 # Source Versioning / Tables from Sources

-This design encompases 2 existing proposals also known as 'Subsource Demuxing' and 'Subsources as Tables'.
+This design encompasses 2 existing proposals also known as 'Subsource Demuxing' and 'Subsources as Tables'.

 Associated: